emarifer/sudoku_gleam_webapp/README.md

 You can try the application at this [link](https://gleam-sudoku.netlify.app/).
 Simply enter the puzzle you want to solve as an 81-character string (9x9 = 81) with no spaces, where empty squares must be represented by periods '.' or zeros '0' and the rest by digits from '1' to '9', something like this: `...8...5..8..3..2.1....4.........8.663.....419.5.........6....3.9..5..1..17..89...`.
 A string entered with a different number of characters or prohibited characters will generate a warning message.
 Pressing the `Import` button will display a grid representation of the puzzle you entered, along with the solved Sudoku.
 The `Reset` button will return you to the input screen so you can enter a new puzzle.

+> You can get the strings you need to pass as an entry from this [`site`](https://www.sudokuwiki.org/), where you can find Sudoku puzzles with all levels of difficulty.

 - <ins>Working on the code:</ins>

     With Gleam installed as explained [here](https://gleam.run/getting-started/installing/) (and `Erlang` and its `BEAM VM`), you only need to run the following command in a terminal open in the project folder to start the application in development mode: